-Catch up on the story: We have just completed looking at three parables concerning true obedience.
-Each of the three previous parables dealt with characters that refused to respond appropriately to figures of authority in the stories.
-Over and over again, Jesus condemns the Jewish religious leaders for failing to or refusing to respond appropriately to God’s call and guidance.
+We have just completed looking at three parables concerning true obedience.
+Each of the three previous parables dealt with characters who refused to respond appropriately to figures of authority in the stories.
+Over and over again, Jesus condemns the Jewish religious leadership for failing to respond appropriately to God’s call and guidance.
 What is clear is that the Jewish religious leaders, because of their unfaithfulness, will not easily find a place in God’s kingdom.
-At the same time, however, the most unlikely kinds of people, prostitutes, and tax collectors will be invited to the party.
-Even for these, the proper response is mandated.
+At the same time, however, the most unlikely kinds of people, prostitutes, and tax collectors, will be invited to the party.
+Even for these, proper response is mandated.

 Matthew now turns his gospel from parables to a series of controversy stories.
 This week’s lesson is the first of these controversy stories.